Gingerbread Latte

 • Molasses – Molasses, also known as treacle, is a thick, dark syrup by-product made by refining sugarcane or sugar beets into sugar.
 There are three types of molasses – light, regular and dark, though I typically only use regular.

 • Espresso – This latte is made with two shots of espresso.
 Espresso is a more highly concentrated coffee giving it a more intense flavor.
 The beans are typically roasted longer, with a finer grind.
-I have a Nespresso machine I use to create the espresso shots.

-• Milk – While I opt to make my lattes with whole milk it can easily be swapped with another dairy or non-dairy option like oat milk.
+• Milk – While I opt to make my lattes with whole milk it can easily be swapped with another dairy or non-dairy option like oat or pistachio milk.
 The milk can be frothed using a steamer or a simple hand frother like this one.
 When steaming the milk it should be heated between 139ºF – 149ºF.

-How to Make a Gingerbread Latte
+How to Make a Gingerbread Latte (Step-by-Step)

 1. Mix simple syrup.
 Add the sugars, molasses, cinnamon stick, cloves, ginger and 1 cup water to a medium saucepan over medium-high heat.